 Transaction ID wraparound

 There is a counter with an upper limit Postgres uses to give unique IDs to transactions.
 The vaccum process ensures that the counter values which are no longer needed can be reused.
-With heavy writes and without proper vaccuming, the counter value can reach its maximum(~2 Billion) and wrap around which can cause all sorts of issues, as temporal ordering of transactions won’t not guaranteed.
+With heavy writes and without proper vaccuming, the counter value can reach its maximum(~2 Billion) and wrap around which can cause all sorts of issues, as temporal ordering of transactions(order in which transactions are applied) won’t be guaranteed.

 Sharding Scheme